jchristn/Less3/README.md

 ## New in This Version

-v1.0.x

-- Added bucket location API
-- Changed serializer to remove pretty print for Cyberduck compatibility (S3 Java SDK compatibility)
-- Added ACL APIs
+v1.1.0

+- Dependency update with performance improvements, better async behavior
-- Authentication header support for both v2 and v4
+- Better support for chunked transfer-encoding
-- Chunked transfer support
+- Bugfixes
-- Initial release; please see supported APIs below.

 ## Help and Feedback